willymcallister/willymcallister.github.io/_articles/circuit-sandbox.md

 Properties: Double-tap on a component to change its properties like resistance or voltage.

-Numeric suffixes: Numbers may be entered using engineering notation:
+Numbers may be entered using engineering notation,

     T    10^12          m   10^-3
     G    10^9           u   10^-6